-The MySQL Position function is a synonym of Locate Function.
-This Position String Function is useful to find the index position of the first occurrence of a substring in a string expression.
+The MySQL Position function is a synonym of Locate method.
+This String Function is useful for finding the index position of the first occurrence of a substring in a string expression.

-Let me show you how to write String Position in MySQL to find the substring index position with an example.
-The basic syntax of string Position in MySQL is as shown below:
+Let me show you how to write String Position to find the substring index position with an example.
+The basic syntax of string Position is as shown below:

 POSITION(Substring IN String)

-The String Position Function finds the index position of a substring.
-The following query shows multiple ways to use this String Position function.
+The String Function finds the index position of a substring.
+The following query shows multiple ways to use this one.

 SELECT POSITION('a' IN 'tutorialgateway');

 SELECT POSITION('abc' IN 'This is abc working in abc Company');

 SELECT POSITION('in' IN 'This is abc working in abc Company');

 SELECT POSITION('is' IN 'This is abc working in abc Company');